natcap/invest.users-guide/source/coastal_protection.rst

    + If the reef is not affected by your management action, enter "None".

-4. **Oyster Reef**:  If you have oyster reefs at your site, you need to enter its distance from the shoreline, as well as its dimensions (see Figure :ref:`Oysters`.
+4. **Oyster Reef**:  If you have oyster reefs at your site, you need to enter its distance from the shoreline, as well as its dimensions (see Figure 20.
 If you have a Reef Ball :sup:(TM), enter “0” for the crest width. **Please note that, in the current version of this model, effects of oyster reefs are estimated only when they are the only natural habitats in your systems.**  We do not evaluate the profile of wave height as they move over oyster reefs then marshes, for example:

-.. _Oysters:
+.. figure 20

 .. figure:: ./coastal_protection_images/OysterReefCharacteristics.png
    :align: center